goantonioUW/password-generator/README.md

 https://goantoniouw.github.io/password-generator/

 # Screenshots
-Once you click the generate password button a list of prompts will guide you through the process of picking a password that meets your standards.
+Once you click the generate password button prompts will guide you through the process of picking a password that meets your standards.

 ![Screenshot of the password generator prompt](images/prompt.png)

 This is the secure password after following all the prompts.

 ![Screenshot of the password generator](images/screenshot1.png)